-Hair follicle tests can also detect metabolites in the body.
+Hair testing can also detect metabolites in the body.
 For cocaine, such testing is capable of finding traces of benzoylecgonine in the hair follicles of the cocaine user for up to 90 days after last use.
 For heavy and chronic users, traces of cocaine may even last for years in the hair.
 A hair follice test is conducted by removing (with scissors) a small hair sample from the subject’s head.
 A person will not test positive for one-time cocaine use with this method of testing thus this test is more useful as a potential indicator of drug abuse or drug addiction.

-Despite the longer length of detection through hair, urine tests are the most preferable methods for medical and legal purposes.
-This is because the testing procedures for hair are more complex and can have skewed results.
+Despite the longer length of detection through hair, analyzing a person’s urine is the most preferable cocaine detection method for medical and legal purposes.
+This is because unlike a urine test, the testing procedures of a hair test are more complex and can have skewed results.

 “drug tests cannot measure the frequency of use, nor do they indicate the severity of impairment or whether an individual has a substance use disorder that requires treatment.”

 What Factors Affect How Long Cocaine Can Last in the Body?